sharetribe/just-enough-git/README.md

 <p class="paragraph">This is how you rebase and resolve conflicts like a rockstar!</p>
 ```

 Save the file.
 Now that you've resolved the conflict, you have to mark the file as resolved.
-Do this with `git add`:
+Do it with `git add`:

 ```bash
 git add index.html